sycomix/Clover-Edition/README.md

 # AIDungeon2
 ## Clover Edition
 ### Pytorch Edition
-#### Coming: Soon.

 In 2016, Donald Trump ran for president on a campaign of Making Anime Real.
 Four years later this promise is finally being fullfilled.
-Behold AIDungeon(no space): Clover Edition.
+Behold AID2: Clover Edition.
 The only video game where you can truly Do Anything:

 ![img](https://i.4cdn.org/v/1576830028034.png)
 ![img](https://i.4cdn.org/v/1576564400002.png)
 ![img](http://i.imgur.com/NqC0lxG.png)

+Also take a look at [AIDungeonPastes](https://aidungeonpastes.github.io/AID2-Art/) for some drawn gameplay examples.

 A fork of AIDungeon2, now driven by huggingface's transformers repository using PyTorch GPT2.